Galaxy Watch Active vs. Apple Watch Series 3: Budget-friendly wearables

-It's no secret that Samsung and Apple are consistently in a neck-and-neck competition, especially when it comes to the wearable market.
-Both companies have gotten extremely good at knowing their audiences.
-The result is two incredible smartwatch lineups that cater to similar crowds.
+It's no secret that Samsung and Apple are consistently competing with one another, especially when it comes to the wearable market.
+However, both companies have gotten extremely good at understanding their audiences.
+The result is two incredible smartwatch lineups that cater to very similar crowds.

-One of the most obvious factors right from the start is regarding your OS preference.
-Are you an Android or iPhone user?
+One of the most obvious deciding factors from the start is your OS preference.
+For example, are you an Android or iPhone user?
 While it's great that the Galaxy Watch Active can pair with both, you're going to have a better experience when you pair it with an Android Phone.

 |Galaxy Watch Active||Apple Watch Series 3|